 To create your NFT, the first thing you need to decide is the purpose and concept behind your work.
 This will dictate everything from the style its created in and the buyers it’s marketed to.

 Once you have a strong sense of purpose, next you need to think about the NFT creation itself.
 What type of art do you want to create?
 What style would align best with the concept?
-There’s multiple options for this, whether it’s photography, abstract, pixelated or cartoon-styled.
+There are multiple options for this, whether it’s photography, abstract, pixelated, or cartoon-styled.
 If you’re stuck for inspiration, it may be worth taking a look at previous successful projects.

 Once you know what kind of project you want to create, your next step is to choose a platform for your NFT to be minted on.
 NFT platforms are big marketplaces, a bit like Amazon or eBay, that allow your NFT to be seen and purchased by others.
 Let’s take you through some of the most popular.